Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 I've seen abandoned places before.
 Ghost towns, failed colonies, research stations that ran out of funding.
 But this feels different.
 Wrong.
 Like the very air remembers violence.

 My scanner is going crazy now, the beeping so fast it sounds like a digital heartbeat having a panic attack.
-I almost turn it off, but the scientist in me can't resist.
 After three days of chasing ghost signals and false readings, this is real.
 This is big.

 I approach the main entrance, my boots crunching through snow that's been undisturbed for years.
 The metal door hangs at an angle, twisted off its hinges by some tremendous force.
 Scorch marks streak the walls around it.